 - Reconnect your unconscious mind with a time you slept soundly, deeply, healthily and easily – no matter how long ago there was a time when you enjoyed a good night’s sleep as regular as clockwork;

 - Restore your ability to drift off to sleep easily;

 - Learn relaxation techniques and train your mind to slow down when your body is getting ready for sleeping;

 - Identify and overcome underlying causes of insomnia such as anxiety and stress.

-Hypnotherapy is especially useful if insomnia is caused by a “racing mind” or excessive emotional or mental arousal, where the mind simply cannot stop rushing through different subjects and trains of thought.* It also helps to re-educate the mind positively because when you go to bed expecting a relaxing night and pleasant dreams, you are much more than likely that you will achieve this.*
+Hypnotherapy is especially useful if insomnia is caused by a “racing mind” or excessive emotional or mental arousal, where the mind simply cannot stop rushing through different subjects and trains of thought.
+It also helps to re-educate the mind positively because when you go to bed expecting a relaxing night and pleasant dreams, you are much more likely to get that result/

-In addition to one to one sessions, I also provide a special recording for you to use at home which supports our work together.
+In addition to one to one sessions, I also provide some special recordings for you to use at home that will support our work together.